trevdevv/git-flow-test/.github/PULL_REQUEST_TEMPLATE.md

 # 🛠 How

-More in-depth discussion of the change or implementation.
+More in-depth discussion of the change or implementation..